Francesco Lescai, Ph.D., EDBT

 Intern in Computational Genomics

 Simone has a B.Sc. in Biotechnology, and his studies focused on the application of Biotechnology to medicine.
-His Degree is characterised by a strong focus on several biological disciplines, especially in Genetics, Biochemistry and Molecular Biology.
 Simone has discovered an interest in Bioinformatics, because it offers an opportunity to integrate the expertise of different disciplines.
-For this reason, he decided to pursue an internship in this field and submit a Bachelor thesis on this subject.

 M.Sc.
 Student in Molecular Biology and Genetics